beforesemicolon/markup/README.md

 #### nodes
 `nodes` is a readonly property will contain all the direct child node references specified in your `html` template.

-#### htmlTemplate
-The `htmlTemplate` property will contain the template string representation with your values represented in a string variable only significant for this library.
+These nodes list may change based on rendering conditions placed inside the template.

-### Injected values
+### Template values
-Because the template is a [Javascript Template String/Literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), you may inject values anywhere you see fit.
+Because the template is just a [Javascript Template String/Literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), you may place values anywhere valid in HTML you want and will work fine.

 ```js
 import {html} from "@beforesemicolon/html"